-Nikon D5600 versus Nikon D7100
+Nikon D5600 vs D7100

 The Nikon D5600 and the Nikon D7100 are two digital cameras that were revealed to the public, respectively, in November 2016 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.